InterlaceProject/InterlaceBlockchain/README.md

 ## Working with the environment

 Next we take a closer look how the environment might be facilitated using different approaches.
-It is possible to connect to the chain using composer-cli, taking advantage of composer playground (the grafical interface) or use the simple web-front-end created for the project.
+It is possible to connect to the chain using composer-cli, taking advantage of composer playground (the graphical interface) or use the simple web-front-end created for the project.

 ### Start and test network with playground